 The cocky Private Hudson tracks the colonists by using homing devices embedded in their skin, and discovers that the entire population seems to be crowded underneath the primary heat exchangers of the facility.
 The team take the APC to the atmosphere processor, where Apone and the marines get out and Gorman and Burke remain aboard with Newt and Ripley to coordinate the sweep from a distance.
 While descending into the facility, the marines discover strange organic, hive-like structures that must have been secreted by the Aliens.
 Ripley realizes that the marines are walking next to the colony's nuclear reactor, and that their armor-piercing weapons could do serious damage to it that could cause it to explode.
 Gorman orders them to hand in their high-caliber ammunition; however, both Vasquez and Drake secretly reactivate their smart-guns, using spare connectors Vasquez had hidden in her equipment.
 As the team enters the basement, they find an Alien hive containing the dead bodies of the colonists, cocooned as hosts for the Alien facehugger parasites.
 One colonist is still alive, but she starts to convulse upon awakening, asking them to kill her.
 Suddenly, an infant alien (a chestburster) bursts its way out of her chest.
 The marines kill it with a flamethrower, but the sudden stir awakens the dormant warrior aliens, which are concealed inside the walls which offer them effective camouflage.
 They begin to attack, causing one marine to misfire her flamethrower, causing an explosion of an ammunition stash.
 The resulting disorientation proves disastrous, as the disoriented marines have no idea where the attackers are coming from, and are quickly reduced in their numbers.
 The marines start firing back at random, some with the restricted ammo, but the chaos and noise make it hard for anyone (especially Lt.
 Gorman and Sergeant Apone) to focus and organize a coordinated defense.
 Apone is suddenly attacked and incapacitated, causing an unprepared Gorman to panic.
 Angered and frantically shouting at Gorman for his lack of control, Ripley takes control over Gorman's protests, driving the APC all the way down the service ramps into the nest to rescue the surviving marines.
 Only four make it back to the APC, and one, Drake, is killed by acid from an exploding Alien shot by Vasquez.
 Ripley recovers Vasquez, Hicks and Hudson.
 Hicks manages to kill an Alien that tries to enter the APC with a shotgun blast ("Eat this!"), which results in a large acid burn on Hudson's arm.
 Gorman is knocked unconscious while Ripley drives the APC out of the facility, crushing an Alien under the wheels along the way and driving straight through a closed metal door.
 The escape destroys the APC's transaxle, rendering the vehicle largely immobile.

 On the planet's surface, in the APC, the survivors discover that several of their missing colleagues (Sarge and Dietrich) are still displaying lifesigns on the monitor.
 Ripley assures them nothing can be done, as they are being cocooned like the colonists to be hosts for more facehuggers and chestbursters.
 Vasquez recommends they nerve gas the area, but they opt against it, as there is no guarantee that the Aliens are even susceptible.
 Hudson loses his nerve, and expresses only cowardice and panic.
 Ripley suggests taking off and nuking the entire site from orbit, but Burke protests, as he is concerned about the dollar value of the facility.
 "They can bill me," Ripley replies.
 Burke continues to protest, citing the importance of the Alien species, and claiming that no one has the right to arbitrarily exterminate them.
 Despite Ripley, Vasquez and Hudson protesting, he refuses to authorize the use of nukes.
 However, Ripley stipulates that it is a military operation now, and the ranking officer, Corporal Hicks, is now in command.
 Hicks seconds Ripley's motion of nuking the site from orbit over Burke's objections, and summons the pilots of the dropship.
-As Private Spunkmeyer re-enters the dropship, he find some slime before closing the ramp.
+As Private Spunkmeyer re-enters the dropship, finding some slime before closing the ramp.
 An Alien that has slipped on board kills the pilot (Corporal Ferro) in mid-flight, and the ship crashes as the rest of the marines barely flee the crash site.
 Part of the dropship collides with the APC, destroying it and most of the team's weaponry.

 Ripley and the others are now stranded on the planet surface, with no means of returning to the Sulaco, and Hudson is starting to annoy the group with his incessant whining.
 Newt warns them that they should get back "because it will be dark soon and they mostly come at night, mostly".
 They retreat back into the main colony complex, where Bishop treats Gorman and the rest survey the limited remaining weapon arsenal they were able to salvage from the APC wreckage.
 The bad news is that there are only a few intact pulse rifles and flamethrowers left.
 However, amongst the salvaged items are four sentry guns, remote operated machine guns that can target objects automatically.
-Upon hearing that a rescue team can be expected no earlier than 17 days, Hudson starts panicking again, but Ripley finally reprimands him, and points out that Newt has survived an even longer period without weapons and training.
+Upon hearing that a rescue team can be expected no earlier than 17 days, Hudson starts panicking again, yelling that the aliens will infiltrate the complex again and kill them, but Ripley finally reprimands him, and points out that Newt has survived an even longer period without weapons and training.
 The survivors decide to fortify the barricades and seal off all possible access routes for the Aliens into the main colony complex.
 The plan is quickly brought into action and even Hudson shows some determination again.
 The sentry guns are placed at strategic locations where the aliens are expected to attempt and enter the building.
 A test shows that they function optimally.

 Hicks consolidates Ripley's trust by giving her a small locator to wear on her wrist, so he can find her anywhere inside the complex.
 Ripley puts Newt to bed and checks inside her doll head "Casey" for scary dreams.
 Newt explains to Ripley that Casey doesn't have bad dreams because she's just a piece of plastic.
 Newt wonders about what happened to her mother - especially if one of the Aliens came from inside her mother - but Ripley can't give her the answer.
 She tells Newt about her own daughter, who has also died.
 Newt is scared to go to sleep, so Ripley puts her locator on Newt and assures her she can find her anywhere in the complex now.